picanumber/yapp/README.md

 ## Motivation

-yap is provided as an alternative to pipelines in large general purpose libraries for multi-threading.
+yapp is provided as an alternative to pipelines in large general purpose libraries for multi-threading.
 If you want to:

 * Smoothly collaborate with code using standard thread facilities.
 * Avoid the (bigger) learning curve.
 * Easily get acquainted with the parallel pipeline pattern.
 * Just use the "pipeline" part.

-you can try-out yap, which sports:
+you can try-out yapp, which sports:

 * Zero dependencies.
 * Vanilla c++20.